Child sex abuse claims mount against Boy Scouts

 "In the process, they've also exposed themselves to enormous financial liability," he told Reuters.
 "The question is, which did they care more about?
 If it was boys, there will be a long, clear trail of aggressive attempts to protect.
 If it was themselves, there will be a trail of silence."

-Clark cited some key differences between the Catholic church and the Boy Scouts, which he said was essentially targeted by outside pedophiles seeking easy access to boys.
+Clark cited some key differences between the Catholic church and the BSA, which he said was essentially targeted by outside pedophiles seeking easy access to boys.

 Last year's trial shed light on records the BSA kept on suspected or confirmed sexual abuse by leaders and volunteers.
 The jury was permitted to review 20,000 pages from what were termed the "perversion files" or "ineligible volunteer files," dating from 1965 to 1985, before rendering a verdict.